In the Heat of the Night - 1967

 In the Heat of the Night - Released Aug 2, 1967.
 Directed by Norman Jewison

-Jewison's film is a detective story set in a fictionalized Mississippi town ("Sparta"), circa 1967, that is centralized around two men (one white, one black) forced to work together to solve the murder of a Chicago businessman who was in the midst of building a factory to benefit the town with much-needed local employment.
+Jewison's film is a detective story set in a fictionalized Mississippi town called Sparta, circa 1967, centered around two men (one white, one black) forced to work together to solve the murder of a Chicago businessman who was in the midst of building a factory to benefit the town with much-needed local employment.

 His wife (played by Lee Grant), now a widow, angrily refuses to let the local police (led by Rod Steiger as Police Chief Gillespie) continue to manage the investigation of the murder after they mistakenly arrest visiting Philadelphia police detective Virgil Tibbs (Sidney Poitier) on flimsy evidence and then promptly mistakenly arrest a second man, which an annoyed Tibbs easily demonstrates could not have done the murder, either.

 Political pressure mounting on the police department, and with Tibbs' own chief in Philadelphia ordering, by telephone, the angry black detective to lend assistance "to a fellow officer", both Tibbs and Gillespie step-by-step develop a grudging admiration for each other's abilities, courage and personal circumstances as they journey through the racial and class tensions of Sparta's society.